ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 #### FortiGate Physical Appliance 300 Series HA Pair
 {: #vs_orderinginstances-fortigate-physical-appliance}

 You can also select whether to include the FortiGate Physical Appliance 300 Series HA Pair to secure your cloud environment.
-For more information, see [FortiGate Security Appliance on {{site.data.keyword.cloud_notm}} overview](/docs/services/vmwaresolutions/services?topic=vmware-solutions-fsa_considerations).
+For more information, see [FortiGate Security Appliance overview](/docs/services/vmwaresolutions/services?topic=vmware-solutions-fsa_considerations).

 This option is only available for an order with both a public and private network.
 {:note}